Natural Hair Blowout and Flat Iron

 How Long Does a Natural Hair Blowout Last?

-My blowouts last upwards of 2 weeks, can you believe that?
-In fact, if I’m really careful, I can push it to three.
-I did this last time I went to New York for the New Year’s holiday and was surprised that it lasted so long what with the cold, damp air and being caught in the slight rain/snow a few times.
+Because my hair is so fine, my blowouts usually last more than 2 weeks, can you believe that?
+In fact, if I’m really careful, I can push it to a month with a bit of maintenance.
+But then it’s time to wash my hair.
+I did this last time I went to New York for the New Year’s holiday and was surprised that it lasted so long what with being caught in the slight rain/snow a few times.

 What it looks like when you put a Jamaican in the cold